tvangundy/workspace/docs/examples/home-assistant.md

 Contains Infrastructure as Code (IaC) configurations for provisioning the underlying infrastructure.

 ### Configuration
-The Home Assistant specific configuration settings for `windsor.yaml` and `contexts/local/blueprint.yaml` are as follows:
+The Home Assistant specific configuration settings are as follows:

 #### windsor.yaml